top of page

 The science and the northern lights

-The northern lights, also known as the aurora borealis, are a breathtaking natural phenomenon that has fascinated humanity for centuries.
-These mesmerizing displays of colorful lights in the night sky occur primarily in polar regions, such as north of the Arctic Circle.
-The science behind the northern lights is a captivating tale of interactions between the Earth’s atmosphere, charged particles from the sun, and our planet’s magnetic field.
+The northern lights, also known as the aurora borealis, are a breathtaking natural phenomenon that has captivated humanity for centuries.
+These mesmerizing displays of colorful lights illuminate the night sky, predominantly in polar regions such as those north of the Arctic Circle.
+The science behind the northern lights is a fascinating tale of interactions between the Earth’s atmosphere, charged particles from the sun, and our planet’s magnetic field—a perfect blend of natural wonder and cosmic science.

 Northern lights on a fantastic night

-At the heart of the northern lights is the sun, a massive star that emits a continuous stream of charged particles, mainly superheated electrons and protons, known as the solar wind or plasma.
-These particles carry a significant amount of energy and are constantly streaming out into space.
-Occasionally, the sun releases solar eruptions, like solar flares or coronal mass ejections (CME), which release even larger quantities of charged particles into space.
-If you want to know when they happen I reccomend subscribing to the Space Weather Live webpage.
+At the core of this spectacular light show is the sun, a massive star that continuously emits charged particles, mainly superheated electrons and protons, in what is known as the solar wind.
+This solar wind is a constant stream of energy-rich particles flowing out into space.
+Occasionally, the sun experiences solar eruptions, such as solar flares or coronal mass ejections (CMEs), which release even larger bursts of charged particles.
+These energetic outbursts from the sun significantly increase the likelihood of witnessing the northern lights, as they propel a dense wave of particles towards Earth.
+If you're interested in tracking these events, I recommend subscribing to updates from the Space Weather Live webpage, where you can get timely alerts on solar activity.

-When these charged particles from the sun reach Earth, they interact with our planet’s magnetic field, also known as the magnetosphere.
-Earth’s magnetosphere is generated by the motion of molten iron in its outer core, creating a protective magnetic shield around the planet.
-This shield deflects most of the solar wind particles away from Earth.
+As these charged particles approach Earth, they encounter our planet's magnetic field, known as the magnetosphere.
+The magnetosphere is generated by the motion of molten iron in Earth’s outer core, which creates a protective magnetic shield around the planet.
+This shield plays a crucial role in deflecting most of the solar wind particles away from Earth, safeguarding us from the harmful effects of these high-energy particles.

-These collisions cause the gas molecules to become excited.
-In their excited state, the electrons in these molecules move to higher energy levels.
-To return to their normal energy levels (equilibrium), they release the excess energy in the form of light - also known as photons.
-The color of the light emitted depends on the type of gas molecules involved and the altitude at which the collisions occur.
+When these energetic particles collide with gas molecules, they excite the molecules, causing their electrons to move to higher energy levels.
+As the electrons return to their normal energy levels, they release the excess energy in the form of light, or photons.
+The color of the emitted light depends on the type of gas molecule involved and the altitude at which the collision occurs.

 Aurora borealis

-In conclusion, the northern lights are a beautiful result of the complex interplay between the sun, the Earth’s magnetic field, and our planet’s atmosphere.
-They serve as a stunning reminder of the dynamic and interconnected nature of our universe, captivating both scientists and spectators alike with their ethereal dance across the polar skies.
+The northern lights are more than just a beautiful light show; they are a vivid reminder of the complex and dynamic interactions between the sun, Earth’s magnetic field, and our atmosphere.
+This phenomenon serves as a stunning example of the interconnectedness of our universe, captivating both scientists and spectators alike with its ethereal dance across the polar skies.

 bottom of page